March 14, 2019

 The best freelance writer websites help new clients figure out who you are, what writing services you offer, and how skilled you are.
 These sites can be gold mines for new clients when they are set up properly.
 Read on to find out how to create your own writer website to gain clients and build your reputation as a professional writer.

 Having a web page specifically for your freelance writing services adds legitimacy and authority.
-Simply creating a web page describing your services puts you ahead of the majority of other content writers.
+Simply creating a writer's website describing your services puts you ahead of the majority of other content writers.

 Adding in a portfolio section allows potential clients to see what type of work you've done in the past.
+Make sure to include the different types of content you have created whether it's blog post copywriting, case studies, website design or other writing work.
 If you're a successful writer, you can also highlight your expertise by sharing the names of clients you've worked for in the past.
 By posting articles you've written before, it's easy for a client to gauge your depth of knowledge and get a feel for your writing style.
+You can also add testimonials from past writing gigs that highlight your copywriter skills.

 Another benefit of a writer web page is that it makes it easy for potential clients to find you and contact you.
 At The Writer Finder, we often reach out to writers in specific niches for potential opportunities.
 We tend to reach out to writers that have an online web page before others who simply say they're writers on LinkedIn.
 That's because it's easier to find a way to reach the writers and we also have a better feel for their published experience.

 Having a dedicated website also boosts your performance in search engines.
-For example, if someone searches for a writer in Los Angeles, they probably won't find your social media profiles on the first few pages.
+For example, if someone searches for a freelancing SEO writer or blogger in Los Angeles, they probably won't find your social media profiles on the first few pages.
 If you have a website promoting your freelance writing business, you're much more likely to show up in the client's search results.

 As with most content marketing these days, branding is essential.
 Use your “about me” page to establish who you are and what you have to offer a potential client.
 You can liven things up by including a video introduction or keep things simple with a few paragraphs explaining your background.